pablodecm/phd_thesis/src/103_chapter_3.md

 the integral definition of $\epsilon^{\mathcal{C}_i}_j (\boldsymbol{\theta}_k)$
 from [Equation @eq:montecarlo_eff] does not ensure that the correlated effect of the variation of multiple $\theta_i \in \boldsymbol{\theta}$ is accurately modelled.
-This issue can be easily exemplified, for example considering the product of relative variations in the two parameter case
+This issue can be easily exemplified, considering the product of relative variations in the two parameter case
 $\boldsymbol{\theta}_R = (\theta^R_0,\theta^R_1)$.
 Let us consider the expected
 value for the efficiency after a given selection $\mathbb{1}_{\mathcal{C}_i}(\boldsymbol{x})$: